-Because decisions made by various users are partly based on accounting information, accounting has to adapt to changing business and social needs.
-In order that the professional accountant be able to meet and/or initiate change, his or her education must therefore extend beyond a mastery of techniques and practices to include a study of their conceptual foundations, rationale, and limitations; and must include an examination of alternative accounting models.
+The field of accounting has to adapt to changing business and social needs.
+Therefore, the major in Accounting goes beyond the mastery of techniques and practices, to include a study of their conceptual foundations, rationale, and limitations, and includes examination of alternative accounting models.

-The major in Accounting gives students significant insight into all financial information aspects: how it is generated, how it is processed, and what it means.
-Any business person must have an understanding of the "numbers" if he or she is to be successful in future business endeavors.
-Therefore, we recommend to every student who has a strong interest in the fields of accounting, financial management, or financial and management information systems that he or she consider accounting as a major.
-Accounting courses will also provide an insightful background for the study of finance, economics, computer science, operations management, management information systems, law and related disciplines, strategy, or organizational design.
+This major will give you a significant insight into all aspects of financial information: how it is generated, how it is processed, and what it means.
+Anyone who wants to be successful in business must have a strong understanding of “the numbers," so whether you are interested in accounting specifically or financial management in general, you should consider the Accounting major.
+Accounting courses also provide an insightful background for the study of finance, economics, computer science, operations management, management information systems, law, and related disciplines.